kontainapp/km-demo/llama2-snapshot-cpu/README.md

 Below we show some examples of the load time of some of the most popular LLMs of different sizes, and the load time of the same LLM’s Kontain-erized snapshot.

+Inference Service endpoints managed by Kontain can near-instantly start processing requests even when there are no pre-warmed instances running.

+## Load times of different LLMs

 | Model name(Model Name/Source)                                                                   | Model size (GB) | Model Load Time (seconds) | Model Load Time using Kontain Snapshot(ms) |
 | ------------------------------------------------------------------------------------------------- | ----------------- | --------------------------- | -------------------------------------------- |